MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02A_Azure Health Bot.md

 1. [] Select the back arrow next to **CF -> Schedule Teams Meeting for instant and virtual, update record with url and status to booked**.

-1. [] Reslect the flow and on the menu select **Turn on**.
+1. [] Reselect the flow and on the menu select **Turn on**.
 It may take 10-15 seconds for the flow to turn on and the page to refresh.

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2E2T5S16.png)